 Decisions regarding new program development

-Note: Academic Senate is currently updating this process.
+Academic Senate is currently updating the process for new instructional program development.
 More information can be found at the Academic Senate Website

-The process for developing new Fund 1 programs can be varied – it may be recommended by an individual within a department, a dean, a vice president or an outside mandate.
+The process for developing new, non-instructional Fund 1 programs can be varied – it may be recommended by an individual within a department, a dean, a vice president or an outside mandate.
 The following is a “general” guide for how the process will work for creating new programs:

 Step 1.
 The Idea

-The idea for a new Fund 1 program is identified and a proposal is developed.
+The idea for a new, non-instructional Fund 1 program is identified and a proposal is developed.

 Step 2.
 Review by Dean/VP